Jia0603/3d-2d-Matching-/README.md

 ├── utils.py                     # Utility functions
-├── run_sfm_gpu.sh               # Shell script to run sbatch GPU job └── run_sfm_cpu.sh               # Shell script to run sbatch CPU job
+├── run_sfm_gpu.sh               # Shell script to run sbatch GPU job └── run_sfm_cpu.sh               # Shell script to run sbatch CPU job ├── feature_3d_compute.py        # Old experiment on projecting 3D to an image, for baseline use ├── image_retrival.py            # Old experiment on projecting 3D to an image, for baseline use ├── preprocessing.ipynb          # Old experiment on projecting 3D to an image, for baseline use
 '''